-Some practices have their own websites that allow you to pre-register online.
+Some GP practices have their own websites that allow you to pre-register online.
 You will need to go to the surgery to complete registration.

 The International Students Advisory Service (ISAS) provides advice on whether you can get free healthcare in the UK and how to find a doctor.

 Eating well and exercising are good ways to ensure you look after yourself (both physically and psychologically).
-Why not have a look at our Get Cooking! website for some recipe ideas and find out what's available from the sports centre to keep you active.
+Why not have a look at our Get Cooking! website for some recipe ideas and find out what's available from the University sports centre to keep you active.

 For some student-approved, healthy recipe ideas and budgeting tips, visit the Get Cooking website.

 Keeping active has a direct bearing on both your mental and physical wellbeing.
 The University Sports Centre is the largest supplier of health and fitness opportunities in the region.